perak/kitchen-site/files/api_reference.md

 title | string | Application title
 meta\_title | string | Default meta\_title for pages without meta\_title
 meta\_description | string | Default meta\_description for pages without meta\_description
-template | string | Default: "bootstrap" (you can expect more templates in the future). theme | string | Visual theme name.
+template | string | Default: "bootstrap" (you can expect more templates in the future) theme | string | Visual theme name.
 With "bootstrap" template, theme can be one of <a href="http://bootswatch.com/" target="\_blank">bootswatch</a> themes: bootswatch-amelia, bootswatch-cerulean, bootswatch-cosmo, bootswatch-cyborg, bootswatch-darkly, bootswatch-flatly, bootswatch-journal, bootswatch-lumen, bootswatch-paper, bootswatch-readable, bootswatch-simplex, bootswatch-slate, bootswatch-spacelab, bootswatch-superhero, bootswatch-united, bootswatch-yeti footer\_text | string | Text to show in page footer roles | array of string | List of user roles for applications with user account system.
-There are two predefined roles "nobody" and "owner" (see collection object for more info). default\_role | string | Default role for new users collections | array of [collection](#collection) | Mongo database collections free\_zone | [zone](#zone) | Free zone (for application without user account system) public\_zone | [zone](#zone) | Public zone (for app with user account system).
+There are two predefined roles "nobody" and "owner" (see collection object for more info). default\_role | string | Default role for new users use\_collection2 | bool | Experimental feature.
+If set to true, schema will be generated and Collection2 package will be used for collections.
+Default: false collections | array of [collection](#collection) | Mongo database collections free\_zone | [zone](#zone) | Free zone (for application without user account system) public\_zone | [zone](#zone) | Public zone (for app with user account system).
 Pages inside this zone are accessible only for non-authenticeted users. private\_zone | [zone](#zone) | Private zone (for app with user account system).
-Pages inside this zone are accessible only for authenticeted users. server\_startup\_code | string | javascript code to execute at server startup client\_startup\_code | string | javascript code to execute at client startup on\_user\_created\_code | string | javascript code to execute when new user is created (Accounts.onCreateUser)
+Pages inside this zone are accessible only for authenticeted users. login\_with\_password | bool | Allow login with password (for app with user account system only).
+Default: true login\_with\_google | bool | Allow OAuth login with google account (for app with user account system only).
+Default: false login\_with\_github | bool | Allow OAuth login with github account (for app with user account system only).
+Default: false server\_startup\_code | string | javascript code to execute at server startup client\_startup\_code | string | javascript code to execute at client startup on\_user\_created\_code | string | javascript code to execute when new user is created (Accounts.onCreateUser)